davgia/spring-cloud-reactive-gateway-no-cors-headers-example/README.md

-# Spring cloud reactive gateway - no CORS headers
+# Spring cloud reactive gateway - CORS testing ~~no CORS headers~~

-Example project to show that the spring cloud reactive gateway does not send CORS headers.
+Example project to show that the spring cloud reactive gateway ~~does not send CORS headers~~ handles CORS correctly.

 ## Test